Year Three - Classes Capella and Vega

 - Dewsbury Town Walk: A look around Dewsbury Town and a visit to the library to see photographs of how Dewsbury has developed over the years.

-- Sea Life residential in Manchester: As part of our Blue Abyss topic the children will visit the SeaLife centre in Manchester.
+- The Deep: As part of our Blue Abyss topic the children will visit the The Deep in Hull.
 Here they will observe aquatic animals and learn about how animals and sea creatures have adapted to their environment.
-They will have the opportunity to interact with starfish and crabs in the aquatic rock pool

 How parents can help at home